CenterForOpenScience/COSDev/docs/osf/setup.rst

 This will show any possible errors or other things that need to be done.
 Homebrew is quite clear about what to do in these cases, usually you need to copy paste the provided commands and run them.

-Installing MongoDB
+Installing TokuMX
 ----
-MongoDB is a database that OSF uses.
-It is a widely known and very common database application.
+TokuMX is a database that OSF uses.
+It is a fork of MongoDB, which is a widely known and very common database application.
 If you are coming from PHP you have more likely used MySQL although databases are not programming language specific.

-To install MongoDB first refresh your brew install by updating it and then use brew to install mongoDB:
+To install TokuMX first refresh your brew install by updating it and then use brew to install TokuMX:

     ::

-        brew update
+        brew tap tokutek/tokumx
-        brew install mongodb
+        brew install tokumx-bin

 Installing libxml2 and libxslt
 ----